Alternative Investments Guide

 These markets often lack the liquidity of traditional investments like stocks, and they can be volatile as trends come and go, but some investors benefit from selling collectibles at the right time.

 Derivatives: This broad category includes assets derived from other assets, like credit default swaps.
 With credit default swaps, the buyer essentially purchases protection in case of default for the underlying credit obligation.

 Derivatives can be complex, but they can offer investors unique ways to manage risk or gain exposure to certain markets that might otherwise be difficult, for example.
 Some investors, like institutions, allocate directly to derivatives, while others, like some individuals, might gain exposure via a publicly traded fund, though much depends on the derivatives in question.

 How Do Alternative Investments Differ From Traditional Investments?

 The difference between alternative investments and traditional investments isn’t just the split in terms of the aforementioned asset classes — with traditional investments generally encompassing public stocks, fixed income and cash.
-They also differ in areas like objectives, and complexity, and risk.
+They also differ in areas like objectives, complexity, and risk.

-So, if the public stock market falls, for example, maybe certain alternative funds like hedge funds rise, due to short selling public stocks.
-Or, maybe some private equity investments hold up better than public stocks during rocky periods, such as if the private investments aren’t subject to the same quarterly earnings scrutiny that could drag down stocks.
+So, if the public stock market falls, for example, maybe certain alternative investment funds like hedge funds rise, due to short selling public stocks.
+Or, maybe some private equity investments hold up better than public stocks during rocky periods, such as if the private investments aren’t subject to the same quarterly earnings scrutiny that could drag down public stocks.